Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 round(ESreal,6)
 ```

-    ## [1] -0.027878
+    ## [1] -0.027546

 Note that if the data are normally distributed, results should be almost
 the same as under the normality distribution.
 Instead, the heavier the
 tail of the distribution the more frequent are the larger losses than
 the normal (i.e the normal VaR will be lower than the real data one, if
-this is the case)
+this is the case).

 ### Checking for Normality

 The natural question is: how is it possible to check if the distribution
 of data is normal?
-There are different paramters that can be checked.
+There are different parameters that can be checked.
 The main two are: Skewness and Kurtosis.
 If skewness = 0 and Kurtosis =
 3, then the distribution is normal.
 If not, it is not.
 Furthermore, a
 Jarque-Bera test for normality can be performed to check if data are